Gage-Technologies/gigo-documentation/extension/automatic_git/extension_automatic_git_3.md

 ### **What If I Want To Use My Own VCS?**

 You can!
 Any user can disable Automatic Git Control by simply:
-> clicking on their profile > clicking Workspace Settings > then un-checking "Run On Start".
+> clicking on their profile > clicking DevSpace Settings > then un-checking "Run On Start".

 ![extension_automatic_git_2.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/automatic_git/extension_automatic_git_4.svg)

-This will disable Automatic Git Control, however, users that disable Automatic Git Control must manage their own VCS within the workspace.
-If the user disables Automatic Git Control but does not push their changes, these changes will be lost after 24hrs when the workspace is deleted.
+This will disable Automatic Git Control, however, users that disable Automatic Git Control must manage their own VCS within the DevSpace.
+If the user disables Automatic Git Control but does not push their changes, these changes will be lost after 24hrs when the DevSpace is deleted.

-For more information on workspace lifespans see the [Workspace Overview Documentation](../workspace/workspace_overview_1.md).
+For more information on DevSpace lifespans see the [Workspace Overview Documentation](../workspace/workspace_overview_1.md).